-(http://www.uc.edu/international/services/students/maintaining_status.html) using Barbara Carter as the advisor name and email.
+(link to iBearcats) using Barbara Carter as the advisor name and email.

-(2) submit a request on iEngineering via the CEAS website (https://ceas.uc.edu/about/info-current-students.html).
+(2) submit a request on iEngineering via the CEAS website (link to iEngineering).
 This is an official approval process to ensure that international students remain in status with their visa.

-Registration and related issues should be referred to the information posted in the UC web site (http://www.uc.edu/registrar/registration.html).
+Registration and related issues should be referred to the information posted in the UC web site (Office of the Registrar registration information).